University Park, Texas

-University Park is a city in Dallas County, Texas, United States of America, in suburban Dallas.
-The population was 23,068 at the 2010 census.
+University Park is a city in Dallas County, Texas, United States, in suburban Dallas.
+The population was 25,278 at the 2020 census.
 The city is home to Southern Methodist University.

 University Park is bordered on the north, east and west by Dallas and on the south by the town of Highland Park.
 University Park and Highland Park together comprise the Park Cities, an enclave of Dallas.
 University Park is one of the most affluent places in Texas based on per capita income; it is ranked #12.
-In 2018, data from the American Community Survey revealed that University Park was the 2nd wealthiest city in the United States with a median household income of $198,438 and a poverty rate of 4.2%.
+In 2018, data from the American Community Survey revealed that University Park was the second wealthiest city in the United States, with a median household income of $198,438 and a poverty rate of 4.2%.

 Addresses in University Park may use either "Dallas, Texas" or "University Park, Texas" as the city designation, although the United States Postal Service prefers the use of the "Dallas, Texas" designation for the sake of simplicity.
 The same is true for mail sent to Highland Park.